Somethingweirdhere/Keyboard-Fix/privacy_policy.md

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain information, including but not limited to the currently running Services, the state of the WindowsInternal.ComposableShell.Experiences.TextInput.InputApp.exe process and the Foreground application.
+For a better experience, while using our Service, I may require you to provide us with certain information, including but not limited to the currently running Services, the state of the WindowsInternal.ComposableShell.Experiences.TextInput.InputApp.exe process, used applications, domain name and machine name.
 The information that I request will be retained on your device and is not collected by me in any way.

 **Log Data**